 Vintage container of Bêtises de Cambrai, a famous French sweet.

 Paraffin wax is solid at room temperature.
 I store it in a small metallic box, such as those for candies.
 When I want to prepare slides, I put this box on a portable stove.
-It doesn't it be particularly hot.
+It doesn't need to be particularly hot.
 I use a temperature around 80–90 °C. This is enough for the paraffin wax to turn completely liquid after a few minutes.
 But this is also enough to burn your fingers, so watch out!
 Then, I use a small copper stick to deposit a bit of paraffin wax on a slide, in such a way to limit a rectangular area.
 Ideally, an area of the same dimensions than those of your cover slides :) The paraffin wax will quickly cool down on the surface of the slide.
 In the centre of the area, I drop a bit of my actual sample, and cover it with the cover slide.
 And then it is time for the magic to happen: I place the slide a few seconds directly on the stove.
 This is enough for the paraffin wax to melt again.
-The cover slide will adjust properly while the sample gets to the edges, but the paraffin was has everything close already!
+The cover slide will adjust properly while the sample gets to the edges, but the paraffin has everything closed already!
 Eventual bubbles of air trapped between the slide and the cover slide will easily escape outside.

 The result is perfectly clean.
 There is no material on top of the cover slide, assuring a thin slide that would never touch the optic of your miscroscope.
 And it rarely leaks!
 But it can happen, that's right.
 Most of time it is due of too little paraffin was deposited.
 It is hopefully easy to fix: drop more paraffin wax on the faulty edge, and heat the slide a few seconds on the stove again.
 The additional paraffin wax should beautifully merge with the original one, and push the sample material back underneath the cover slide.